victorpopkov/react-ui-icheck/README.md

 - Introduced `radioWrapClassName` and `radioWrapTag` properties for `RadioGroup`
 - Moved corresponding properties from `EnchantedSwitch` to `Checkbox` and `Radio`
 - Removed `EnchantedSwitch` in favour of `Input` and `Label`
-- Removed `refs` usage to follow the "[Don’t Overuse Refs](https://reactjs.org/docs/refs-and-the-dom.html#dont-overuse-refs)" guide
+- Removed `refs` usage to follow the "[Don't Overuse Refs](https://reactjs.org/docs/refs-and-the-dom.html#dont-overuse-refs)" guide

 ## Demo